yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 ### Software Installation

-It is required to use the programming language R. I will explain the difference of using Python and R.
+It is required to use the programming language Python.
+I will explain the difference of using Python and R.
+- For lecture, homework, tutorials, and capstone projects, we all use Python programming language.
+- You only need a [Gmail account](https://gmail.com/) and [Google Drive](https://drive.google.com/) to be able to access Colab.
+You will need to log in to your Drive and look for "New" button on the top left of the screen.
+Once you click on "New" button, then please click on "More" button to open up the apps.
+If this is the first time you use Colab, you will have to go to "Connect More Apps".
+Once you click on it, a window pops out and you will have to search and install "Colab".

+It is optional to use the programming language R.
 - For installation of the programming language R, please use the link [here](https://cran.r-project.org/bin/windows/base/) and click the big blue link that says "Download R 4.0.3. for Windows".
 In situation where the location is not in the United States, there could be different versions.
 Do not worry about this the version.
 - For installation of the programming IDE RStudio (this is a different installation of R), please use the link [here](https://rstudio.com/products/rstudio/download/#download)
 - Do not worry about Windows or Macbook.
 The links provided above have download for both Windows and Macbook.